-- (1) The applicant can satisfy local public health officials that the method of production and content of the biosolids will not be detrimental to public health. - (2) The applicant demonstrates that traffic and other impacts of the proposed project are mitigated to the maximum extent feasible. - (3) The applicant demonstrates that there are no alternative sources of biosolids in the County.
-(GP2020)
+- (1) The applicant can satisfy local public health officials that the method of production and content of the biosolids will not be detrimental to public health. - (2) The applicant demonstrates that traffic and other impacts of the proposed project are mitigated to the maximum extent feasible. - (3) The applicant demonstrates that there are no alternative sources of biosolids in the County. - (4) The applicant demonstrates as part of the analysis that solid waste management facilities will not have a significant adverse effect on coastal resources and will mitigate against any potential impacts.
+(CCC REVISED GP2020)